 I’ll walk you through more details about why you’re getting that annoying blue screen in your rearview camera.
 It’s common across many Ford vehicles and especially happens with most F150s and the 2021 Ford Explorer ST.

-why is f150 reverse camera showing blue screen
+why f150 (2010-2023) reverse camera shows blue screen

 1. Wiring Issues